Folk Festival Sustainability Initiatives

 - Mr. Something Something concert powered through bicycle-generated power in 2009!

 - Promotion of green transportation through bus service promotion, and supervised bike park providing secure bike lock-up.

-- Sharing our reusable dishes with other organizations, such as the Community Cup and MEC Paddlefest, as well as our TD Water Source Water Station, to promote sustainable community events made possible by TD Friends of the Environment Foundation.
+- Sharing our reusable dishes and water stations with other organizations, such as the TD Dragon Boat Festival, Community Cup, Beau’s Oktoberfest, and MEC Paddlefest to promote sustainable community events.

 Do you have an upcoming event or festival and need an easy way to get water to hundreds or thousands of people?
 Save plastic water bottles from the landfill and rent a water station!
 Our water stations are available for rent year round, but please book early to ensure they are available for your event.

-For more information on cost, as well as practical info like how to transport, how it works, etc., please contact:
+For more information on cost, as well as practical info like how to transport water stations, how they function, and so on, please contact:

 Learn More about our Greening Efforts!

 At the Ottawa Folk Festival, we are dedicated to reducing our ecological footprint and to inspiring our festival goers to integrate green thinking into their daily lives.
 However, we would like to do more: to encourage other festivals and events to broaden their environmental initiatives, as well as to learn from you how we can improve upon our own greening practices.
-We have produced the following documentary with financial support from the TD Friends of the Environment Foundation to display our greening activities during our 17th annual festival in August of 2010.
+We have produced the following documentary to display our greening activities during our 17th annual festival in August of 2010.
 We hope you enjoy and will share with us your experiences and ideas!